 3. Tech-enabled store employees

-Chat and voice will, and are already, changing the way we interact with retailers.
+Chatbots and voice assistants will, and are already, changing the way consumers and customers interact with retailers.
 Chat based customer service is a satisfying solution for nurturing the sales experience, giving people quick answers to simple questions at any time of the day or night, weekday or weekend, business hours or leisure hours.
-Voice as a platform has the potential to change the way we interact with our everyday items and change the way we shop as a consumer.
-People are now using voice to order their coffee, create grocery lists, and get suggestions for the day based on the weather.
+Voice as a platform has the potential to change the way we interact with our everyday items and change the way we shop as consumers.
+People are now using voice assistants to order coffee, create grocery lists, and get suggestions for the day based on the weather.
 And all of this can be accomplished whether your hands are busy washing dishes, changing the oil, or digging in the garden.
 The accessibility that voice creates is a boon for people who are disabled.

 5. Search has shifted to retailer websites

 Does it feel like Amazon (North America) and Alibaba (Asia) are taking over the shopping world?
 It does to me at times.
 This is not going unnoticed by rivals like Google.
 According to The Verge, there has been an 85% increase over the past two years in mobile searches asking where to buy products.
 Google is partnering with large US retailers to help them capture more online purchases from shoppers who might otherwise shop Amazon.
 Called ‘Shopping Actions,’ retailers can list their products on Google Search and also on Google Assistant for mobile phones and voice devices.
 Retailers pay Google a piece of each purchase, and consumers get the benefit of a single Google shopping cart and check-out.